panicopticon/MoaanInkPalmPlusRoot/README.md

 20             12634112          122142655   56068374528       userdata
 ```
  As you can see, we will be unable to correctly dump data beyond `dtb_a`, the last partition below the 32MB boundary, data beyond the 32M boundary is replaced with `0xCC` bytes.

 ## Prepatched images for rooting
 If you don't implicitly trust randos on the internet or want to know how this was done, see the Manual Approach section below.
 The provided rooted  `boot` image was created using `Magisk-v27.0.apk`.

+Download the images from the release section, run the steps below by hand, or use `patch_and_root.sh` to execute the steps automatically.

  - Enter `loader` mode as described above
  - Read `boot_a` by running `rkdeveloptool read-partition uboot_a uboot_a.img`
  - Read `boot_b` by running`rkdeveloptool read-partition uboot_b uboot_b.img`